KueiChinHuang/ClimgingRoutesReview/README.md

 - Sort the reviews by time/score/difficulty/user
 - Search reviews using key words

-## Main techinique in this project
+## Main techiniques in this project

 Dadtabase
 - Mongo DB